NationalSecurityAgency/skills-docs/docs/overview/README.md

 Gamification training empower users to master features in a fun a way.
 - A Gamification based strategy sets up friendly competition which provides strong motivation to continue learning; the motivation comes from points being awarded to users for performing desired actions within an application; other examples of motivators are the ability to achieve the next level or earn a badge while competing against your peers.
-- Applications that implement Gamificaton for training see their users start using a wider range of available features in a more sophisticated fashion.
+- Applications that implement Gamification for training see their users start using a wider range of available features in a more sophisticated fashion.
 - This strategy encourages continued user engagement.
 Local Experts lead to a reduction in support costs by reducing the need for formal training sessions.

 All of that is great, but adding gamification training to an application is extremely expensive and quite time consuming. :drum: roll... here comes the SkillTree Micro-Learning Gamification Platform!!